uditjuneja/tsc-printer/README.md

 # tsc-printer

-Library for working with TSC printers over the network via TSPL.
+Library for using TSC printers over the network via TSPL.

 ## Requirements